PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 #### **Hire Great Developers**
 This one’s obvious but still surprisingly rare.
 Why?
 Because hiring managers often don’t know what a good developer looks like - and good developers are expensive.

 The best way around this is to have your strongest developers lead the hiring process.
-Skilled engineers can recognize other skilled engineers.
+Skilled engineers can recognise other skilled engineers.
 And while great developers may cost more, hiring fewer but better ones reduces communication overhead - a major drag on productivity.
 Google has shown that smaller, stronger teams almost always move faster.

 #### **Eat Your Own Dog Food**
 If the people building the product aren’t the ones maintaining it, you can bet maintenance won’t be the top priority.
-It’s human nature to prioritize getting something out the door when you don’t have to live with its quirks later.
+It’s human nature to prioritise getting something out the door when you don’t have to live with its quirks later.
 This was a major pitfall of early-2000s outsourcing.
 These days, staff are generally embedded in the development team if work is outsourced to a third party.